Death toll surges to 46 as Iraq unrest accelerates; cleric blames politicians

 In a rare intervention, Grand Ayatollah Ali al-Sistani, whose word is law for most of Iraq’s majority Shi’ites, called on protesters and the security forces to avoid violence.
 But he also ordered political factions to respond to protest demands.

-“It is sorrowful that there have been so many deaths, casualties and destruction,” Sistani said in a letter read out by his representative Ahmed al-Safi during a sermon in the holy city of Kerbala.
+“It is sorrowful that there have been so many deaths, casualties and destruction,” Sistani said in a letter read out by his representative during a sermon.

 “The government and political sides have not answered the demands of the people to fight corruption or achieved anything on the ground,” he said.
 “Parliament holds the biggest responsibility for what is happening.”

 In an overnight TV address, Prime Minister Adel Abdul Mahdi said he understood the frustration of the public but there was no “magic solution” to Iraq’s problems.
-He pledged reforms, though these have so far drawn scorn from demonstrators.
+He pledged reforms, though these drew scorn from demonstrators.

+“The promises by Adel Abdul Mahdi are to fool the people, and today they are firing live gunshots at us,” said a young man among a small group that fled as shots rang out at a major central Baghdad square early on Thursday.
+“Today this was a peaceful protest.
+They set up these barricades, and the sniper is sitting right there since last night.”

 The violent demonstrations have escalated by the day since they first erupted on Tuesday, sweeping across the country spontaneously, without public backing from any organized political group and taking the authorities by surprise.